Helm Quickstart

 The Kubernetes Cluster Cloud Provider you will add now will connect Harness with your Kubernetes cluster using the Delegate you installed.

 Your Kubernetes Cloud Provider is set up.
-Now let's add an Artifact Server for pulling the Docker image.
+Now let's add an Artifact Server for the Helm chart.

 You can add a Helm chart repository as a Harness Artifact Server and then use it in Harness Kubernetes and Helm Services.